mosbasik/portfolio-jekyll/blogs/_posts/2016-09-29-deploy-jekyll-site-with-git-post-receive-hook.markdown

 ### Make the Apache vhost file

-Of course, there are any number of ways to set this up and it's a bit out of the scope of this blog to describe how to get a web server configured - but this is an example vhost that I used with this deployment method.
+Of course, there are any number of ways to set this up and it's a bit out of the scope of this post to describe how to get a web server configured - but this is an example vhost that I used with this deployment method.
 Make sure that the main Apache configuration file knows where to find this vhost file so it can load it.

 ```conf